-TECO contends that the information contained in Form 423-2 "Electro-Coal Transfer Facility - Gannon Station," lines 1 through 4 columns G and H is entitled to confidential treatment because it is the same information reported for the Big Bend station, only it pertains to the Gannon Station.
-TECO argues that disclosure of this information would impair its efforts "to contract for goods and services on favorable terms."
+TECO contends that the information contained in Form 423-2 "Electro-Coal Transfer Facility - Gannon Station," lines 1 through 5 columns G and H is entitled to confidential treatment because it is the same information reported for the Big Bend station, only it pertains to the Gannon Station.
+TECO argues that disclosure of this information "would impair the efforts of Tampa Electric to contract for goods and services on favorable terms."
 Section 366.093(3)(d), Florida Statutes.
 TECO asserts that both columns G and H need confidential protection to prevent a competitor from "backing into" the segmented transportation charges.
-Additionally, TECO claims that disclosure of the effective purchase price of Gatliff coal would impair its efforts "to contract for goods and services on favorable terms."
+Additionally, TECO claims that disclosure of the effective purchase price of Gatliff coal "would impair the efforts of Tampa Electric to contract for goods and services on favorable terms."
 Section 366.093(3)(d), Florida Statutes.

-TECO argues that the information contained in lines 1 through 4 of column H, J and L of Form 423-2(a) contains information which if disclosed would impair its efforts "to contract for goods and services on favorable terms."
-Section 366.093(3)(d), Florida Statutes.
+TECO argues that the information contained in lines 1 through 5 of column H, J and L of Form 423-2(a) contains information which if disclosed "would impair the efforts of Tampa Electric to contract for goods and services on favorable terms."
+366.093(3)(d), Florida Statutes.
 Specifically, TECO argues that if the original invoice price is made public, one can subtract the original invoice price form the publicly disclosed delivered price at the Electro-Coal Transfer Facility and thereby determine the segmented river transportation cost.
-Disclosure of the river transportation cost would impair the efforts of Tampa Electric "to contract for goods and services on favorable terms."
-Section 366.093(3)(d), Florida Statutes.
+Disclosure of the river transportation cost "would impair the efforts of Tampa Electric to contract for goods and services on favorable terms."
+366.093(3)(d), Florida Statutes.
 The information in column J, like that in column H, would according to TECO allow a competitor to "back into" the segmented transportation cost using the publicly disclosed delivered price at the Electro-Coal Transfer Facility.
-This would be done by subtracting the base price per ton from the delivered price at

-Electro-Coal, thereby revealing the river barge rate.
-Such disclosure would impair the efforts of Tampa Electric "to contract for goods and services on favorable terms."
-Section 366.093(3)(d), Florida Statutes.
-TECO maintains that the information in column L, if publicly disclosed, would enable a competitor to back into the segmented waterborne transportation costs using the already publicly disclosed delivered price of coal at the Electro-Coal Transfer Facility.
-Such disclosure would impair the efforts of Tampa Electric "to contract for goods and services on favorable terms."
+This would be done by subtracting the base price per ton from the delivered price at Electro-Coal, thereby revealing the river barge rate.
+Such disclosure "would impair the efforts of Tampa Electric to contract for goods and services on favorable terms."
+366.093(3)(d), Florida Statutes.
+TECO maintains that information in column L, if publicly disclosed, would enable a competitor to back into the segmented waterborne transportation costs using the already publicly disclosed delivered price of coal at the Electro-Coal Transfer Facility.
+Such disclosure "would impair the efforts of Tampa Electric to contract for goods and services on favorable terms."
 Section 366.093(3)(d), Florida Statutes.